+Amazon Redshift can scale from a single node to a maximum of 32 or 128 nodes for different node types.
+Using Dense Storage nodes, Redshift has a maximum capacity of 2 PB of stored data, including replicated data.
 Amazon Redshift's ingestion and query mechanisms use the same resource pool, which means that query performance can degrade when you load very large amounts of data.

-Amazon Redshift administrators must manage their end users and applications carefully.
+In Amazon Redshift, you must manage end users and applications carefully.
 For example, users must tune the number of concurrent queries they perform.
 By default, Amazon Redshift performs up to 5 concurrent queries.
-Because resources are provisioned ahead of time, as you increase this limit—the maximum is 50—performance and throughput can begin to suffer.
-See the Concurrency Levels section of Defining Query Queues in the Amazon Redshift documentation for details.
+You can increase the number of concurrent queries up to 50.
+However, because resources are provisioned ahead of time, as you increase this limit, performance and throughput can be affected.
+For more information, see the Concurrency Levels section of Implementing Manual WLM in the Amazon Redshift documentation.

 Finally, Amazon Redshift clusters are restricted to a single zone by default.
-To create a highly available, multi-regional Amazon Redshift architecture, the user must create additional clusters in other zones, and then build out a mechanism for achieving consistency across clusters.
+To create a highly available, multi-regional Amazon Redshift architecture, you must create additional clusters in other zones, and then build out a mechanism for achieving consistency across clusters.
 For more information, see the Building Multi-AZ or Multi-Region Amazon Redshift Clusters post in the Amazon Big Data Blog.

 For details about other Amazon Redshift quotas and limits, see Limits in Amazon Redshift.